FTSE 100 Index: Description

-The FTSE 100 broadly consists of the largest 100 qualifying UK companies by full market value.
-The total market value of a company is calculated by multiplying the share price of the company by the total number of shares they have issued.
-However, many of these are internationally focused companies: therefore the index's movements are a fairly weak indicator of how the UK economy is faring and are significantly affected by the exchange rates of the pound sterling.
+Further, many of these are internationally focused companies: therefore the index's movements are a fairly weak indicator of how the UK economy is faring and are significantly affected by the exchange rates of the pound sterling.
 A better indication of the UK economy is the FTSE 250 Index, as it contains a smaller proportion of international companies.

 Even though the FTSE All-Share Index is more comprehensive, the FTSE 100 is by far the most widely used UK stock market indicator.
 Other related indices are the FTSE 250 Index (which includes the next largest 250 companies after the FTSE 100), the FTSE 350 Index (which is the aggregation of the FTSE 100 and 250), FTSE SmallCap Index and the FTSE Fledgling Index.
 The FTSE All-Share aggregates the FTSE 100, FTSE 250 and FTSE SmallCap.

-The index consists of 18 ICB Supersectors, four of which had a market capitalisation exceeding £200 billion as of 30 June 2025.
-These are Banks, Health Care, Industrial Goods and Services and Energy, which together account for approximately 50% of the index's capitalisation.
-On the same date, there were four companies with a market cap exceeding £100 billion: AstraZeneca, Shell, HSBC and Unilever, which together accounted for approximately 27% of the market cap.
+The index consists of 18 ICB Supersectors, four of which had a market capitalisation exceeding £250 billion as of 30 June 2026.
+These are Banks, Health Care, Industrial Goods and Services and Energy, which together account for approximately 53% of the index's capitalisation.
+On the same date, there were two companies with a market cap exceeding £200 billion: AstraZeneca and HSBC, which together accounted for approximately 18% of the market cap.

 Each calendar quarter, the FTSE's constituents are reviewed and some companies exit or enter the index, resulting in irregular trading volume and price changes as market participants rebalance their portfolios.